studentX/lab2/crds/README.md

 > Leveraging Kubebuilder, define a painter CRD to color all pods in a given namespace.

-1. *Coloring a pod* is defined as setting a color label equaling the CRD color on that pod.
+1. *Coloring a pod* is defined as setting a color label on a pod equaling the CRD color
-1. Define a CR that specifies the color property.
-The only valid colors are: Red, Blue, Green
+1. Define a CR to include a color property.
+Leverage the built-in enum validator to only include: Red, Blue and Green
 1. Implement a painter controller to monitor your painter CRD and pods as follows:
   1. When a painter CRD is created or updated, all pods in that namespace must be painted the CRD specified color.
-  1. When a painter CRD is deleted, all pods color labels in that namespace must be deleted
+  1. When a painter CRD is deleted, all pods color labels in that namespace must be removed!
   1. When a new pod is added or updated, its color label must be updated accordingly
 1. Write tests to ensure your controller is operating nominally
-1. In your local cluster, deploy your painter controller and ensure it exhibits the correct behavior
+1. In your local cluster, deploy your painter controller and ensure it exhibits the correct behaviors

 ## Commands